SciML/HighDimPDE.jl/docs/src/NNStopping.md

 ```math
 sup\lbrace\mathbb{E}[g(X_\tau, \tau)]\rbrace
 ```
 Where τ is the stopping (exercising) time.
-The goal is to retrive both the optimal exercising strategy (τ) and the payoff.
+The goal is to retrieve both the optimal exercising strategy (τ) and the payoff.

 We approximate each stopping decision with a neural network architecture, inorder to maximise the expected payoff.